D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Nuggets

 D'Angelo Russell Insights vs. the Nuggets

-- Russell's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA defensively.

-- The Nuggets allow 112.5 points per game, eighth-ranked in the NBA.
+- The Nuggets concede 40.8 rebounds per game, best in the NBA.

-- The Nuggets are the best team in the NBA, conceding 40.8 rebounds per game.
+- The Nuggets concede 25.7 assists per contest, 15th-ranked in the NBA.

-- Looking at assists, the Nuggets are 15th in the NBA, giving up 25.7 per game.

-- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.
+- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the NBA.

 D'Angelo Russell vs. the Nuggets